broadinstitute/gwas-ui/Notes.md

 	- Need to think about how to orchestrate the GWAS process using some central service
 7) pos.txt - need to take union
 8) after specifying parameters, populate a table to show the user -> data parameters should be generated based on datasets themselves
-9) Concatenating datasets/running Data Client many times in a row before running GWAS once
+9) Concatenating datasets/running Data Client many times in a row before running GWAS once; also have delay between successive commands otherwise networking gets ruined, maybe 60 seconds?
+	- instead of concatenating datasets, can run Data Sharing Client many times in a row and GWAS once, but write the secret shares corresponding to each data shard to separate files.
+Then, during GWAS, read in the covariate/phenotype/genotype data from multiple files instead of a single file by looping over it.
+For the data sharing part of it, need to update par.txt file with a unique Cache_File_Prefix and also the number of individuals/number of covariates
-10) doing all data unzipping etc in bucket and keeping in bucket to avoid storage issues on compute instance
+10) doing all data unzipping etc in bucket and keeping in bucket to avoid storage issues on compute instance -> maybe a better way to do this is to create an endpoint for uploading data to google cloud storage in which user uploads a VCF file, configures parameters, and gives bucket name and filename - the local webservice then runs the preprocessing and then uploads the file to a new google cloud storage bucket

 Network/Instance Workflow - what I like about this is that it ties instances to networks in a 1:1 mapping.